 - Talk to your dentist about a prescribed gel or toothpaste for tooth sensitivity

 - Don’t eat hot or cold foods for a couple days after the procedure

 - Brush gently after the procedure, using lukewarm water

 Can You Receive Teeth Whitening While Pregnant?

 Unfortunately, there is not a lot of research on the topic of teeth whitening while pregnant.
 Without more data it is difficult to fully answer whether or not teeth whitening affects you or your developing baby while pregnant.
 While some pregnant women may choose to whiten their teeth using at-home applications, it’s not recommended for dentists to treat pregnant women with a teeth whitening procedure.
 Ultimately, the American Dental Association leaves the decision up to women if they want to undergo teeth whitening, however, the association and dental professionals still advise against it due to lack of research.
-It’s always best not to risk it and to avoid and teeth whitening procedures while pregnant.
+It’s always best not to risk it and to avoid any teeth whitening procedures and using Crest or any other teeth whitening strips while pregnant.

 Can You Receive Teeth Whitening While Breastfeeding?

 Similarly, there are no studies to determine if teeth whitening while breastfeeding is safe.
 Dental and medical professionals will give the same answer to this question when it comes to pregnancy—avoid teeth whitening altogether until you’re done breastfeeding.
 There is simply not enough research to conclude that teeth whitening is safe during these periods.
 This goes for in-office whitening procedures as well as anyone wondering if you can use Crest white strips while breastfeeding or any other types of whitening strips.